-Just one season after the program's inception in 1994, Persico led the team to a 24-10 record and its first BIG EAST Tournament berth in 1995.
-Flash forward to today and Coach Persico has led St. John's to a total of nine 20-win seasons, seven BIG EAST Tournament berths, three BIG EAST Regular Season Championships (2006, 2007, 2008), a BIG EAST Tournament Championship in 2007, two NCAA Tournament Appearances (2006, 2007), an NCAA Round of 16 appearance in 2007, a silver medal in the 2007 Vietnam Television Cup, and an overall record of 440-300 (.595).
-Persico is the only collegiate volleyball coach in the Metropolitan region to take a team to the NCAA Round of 16.
+Just one year after the program's inception in 1994, Persico led the team to a 24-10 record and its first BIG EAST Tournament berth in 1995.
+Flash forward to today and Coach Persico has led St. John's to a total of nine 20-win seasons, seven BIG EAST Tournament berths, three BIG EAST Regular Season Championships (2006, 2007, 2008), a BIG EAST Tournament Championship in 2007, two NCAA Tournament Appearances (2006, 2007), an NCAA Round of 16 appearance in 2007, a silver medal in the 2007 Vietnam Television Cup, and an overall record of 455-318 (.589).
+Under the tutelage of Perisco, the Red Storm is the only program from the Tri-state area to ever advance to the NCAA Round of 16.

 Between 2006 and 2008, the Red Storm celebrated its most decorated stretch of volleyball and established itself as a national contender.
 Persico and the Red Storm went 31-5 in 2006, including a perfect 14-0 in BIG EAST Conference play, to earn the program's first regular season conference championship.
 St. John's made its fourth appearance at the BIG EAST Championships, winning its first-ever postseason match against USF in the quarterfinals and its first NCAA Tournament bid.
 The Red Storm was the only BIG EAST team to advance to the second round of the 64-team tournament, as it defeated Albany, 3-1, in the opening round.